Ulster Protestants

 Ulster Protestants are an ethnoreligious group in the Irish province of Ulster, where they make up about 43.5% of the population.
 Most Ulster Protestants are descendants of settlers who arrived from Great Britain in the early 17th century Ulster Plantation.
-This was the settlement of the Gaelic, Catholic province of Ulster by Scots and English speaking Protestants, mostly from the Scottish Lowlands and Northern England.
+This was the settlement of the Gaelic, Catholic province of Ulster by Scots and English speaking Protestants, mostly from the historically conflict‑ridden counties of the Scottish Lowlands and Northern England along the Anglo-Scottish border.
 Many more Scottish Protestant migrants arrived in Ulster in the late 17th century.
-Those who came from Scotland were mostly Presbyterians, while those from England were mostly Anglicans (see Church of Ireland).
-There is also a small Methodist community and the Methodist Church in Ireland dates to John Wesley's visit to Ulster in 1752.
+Those who came from Scotland were mostly Presbyterians, while those from England were either Anglicans (see Church of Ireland) or dissenting branches.
+There was also a small Methodist community and the Methodist Church in Ireland dates to John Wesley's visit to Ulster in 1752.
 Although most Ulster Protestants descend from Lowland Scottish people (some of whose descendants consider themselves Ulster Scots), many descend from English, and to a lesser extent, from Irish, Welsh and Huguenots.

 Since the 17th century, sectarian and political divisions between Ulster Protestants and Irish Catholics have played a major role in the history of Ulster, and of Ireland as a whole.
 It has led to bouts of violence and political upheaval, notably in the Irish Confederate Wars, the Cromwellian conquest of Ireland, the Williamite War, the Armagh disturbances, Irish Rebellion of 1798, the Irish revolutionary period, and the Troubles.
 Today, the vast majority of Ulster Protestants live in Northern Ireland, which was created in 1921 to have an Ulster Protestant majority, and in the east of County Donegal.
 Politically, most are unionists, who have an Ulster British identity and want Northern Ireland to remain part of the United Kingdom.